 The guided tour has the choice of the short, medium, or long trek.
 We chose the medium route which lasted an hour.
 The tour went through the main village where many of the Komodo dragons hung out.
-Afterwards, the tour went through the forest area and we took a mini hike up to the top of the hill to see the view of the waters.
-It’s recommended to wear closed toe shoes, especially when hiking on the hill.
-Our guide was informative with sharing the history of the National Park and information about the Komodo dragons while keeping us safe.
+Afterward, the tour went through the forest area and we took a mini hike up to the top of the hill to see the view of the waters.
+It’s recommended to wear closed-toe shoes, especially when hiking on the hill.
+Our guide was informative by sharing the history of the National Park and information about the Komodo dragons while keeping us safe.

 In total, we saw 8 to 10 dragons during the tour.
 This was awesome since we visited during mating season.
 On Komodo Island, you may be lucky to see 1 or 2 at this time so we were thrilled to see that many dragons!
 It’s such an amazing experience to see the Komodo dragons up close and to check off an item on our bucket list.

 It’s time for snorkeling and a great way to end the day!
 Indonesia has some of the best areas for snorkeling.
 Kelor Island is a small island that has a beach, blue waters, and a hill to go hiking.

 The water was peaceful and warm with the corals and the colorful fish.
 We must have disturbed the fishes’ home as a few seemingly cute fish got aggressive and bit us on the leg a few times.
 We were pretty tired from snorkeling so we didn’t hike up the hill to see the views from the summit.